pszufe/OpenStreetMapX.jl/README.md

 ## Installation

-The current version uses Julia 1.0
+The current version uses at least Julia 1.0.5 and is known to work up to Julia 1.3.1

 ```julia
 using Pkg; Pkg.add("OpenStreetMapX.jl")